Julian-Tipler/chat-gpt-extension/README.md

 <h1 align="center">WiseGPT</h1>
 <p align="center">
-WiseGPT in a simple wrapper for ChatGPT's UI that adds some features that @zoeschmitt and I have wanted for personal use.
+WiseGPT is a simple wrapper for ChatGPT's UI that adds some features that @zoeschmitt and I have wanted for personal use.
 Perhaps others can benefit from this as well.
 </p>

 ## Table of Contents